lauslim12/Anzu/README.md

 ## How to Use

 If you have no desire to deploy your own but want to test the functionalities of the chatbot, [feel free to add Anzu as one of your friends in LINE](https://line.me/R/ti/p/@087wqrja).
-However, that Anzu is still in the development version, so you cannot schedule, delete, or do anything with the bot for now.
+However, please remember that Anzu is still in the development version, so you cannot schedule, delete, or do anything with the bot for now.
 You can only add her as a friend and probably do a few things.

 As an alternative, you could deploy her by yourselves.

 ## Command List